pranavrao87/arbScraper/README.md

 - currently only scrapes FanDuel, DraftKings, and ESPN for MLB odds

 # To Run:
+install required imports and set up venv then:
 1. Give bash script permissons
 ```
 chmod +x make_me_money.sh